Less Crowded Alternatives To Vail

 Why is Vail crowded?

-It draws a large Front Range pass-holder base, and holiday weeks and powder days add lift lines and heavy I-70 traffic.
+Large Front Range pass-holder base plus holiday weeks and powder Saturdays stack lift lines and highway traffic.

 Keep planning